-For more information about remuneration policy for all Bank employees other than officers for 2017-2019, approved by the Board of Directors on March 20, 2017, see Note 22 to the 2018 financial statements.
+For more information about remuneration policy for all Bank employees other than officers for 2020-2022, approved by the Board of Directors in February 2020, see Note 22 to the 2019 financial statements.

 For more information about remuneration at the Bank and its support for the risk culture, see chapter "Remuneration" below.